Key Quote

 Technique 1 — SEMANTIC FIELD OF LIBERATION

-The adjectives 'younger, lighter, happier' create a semantic field (a group of words connected by meaning) of liberation and joy — the opposite of what the reader expects from a transformation into evil.
+The adjectives 'younger, lighter, happier' create a semantic fieldsemantic field — A group of words related by meaning, creating a pattern of association of liberation and joy — the opposite of what the reader expects from a transformation into evil.
 Stevenson makes a deeply uncomfortable argument: shedding morality feels good.
-The removal of conscience is experienced as euphoria (intense happiness), suggesting that Victorian moral codes were experienced as a heavy burden, not a natural state.
+The removal of conscience is experienced as euphoriaeuphoria — A feeling of intense happiness and excitement, suggesting that Victorian moral codes were experienced as a heavy burden, not a natural state.

 Key Words